 Inmarsat Classic Aero

-Calian SED developed the software in accordance with RTCA/DO-178B Level D, which was delivered to Inmarsat with all required documentation necessary for qualification.
+Calian, Advanced Technologies developed the software in accordance with RTCA/DO-178B Level D, which was delivered to Inmarsat with all required documentation necessary for qualification.

 The AGGW is a mission-critical system with high-availability achieved through redundant computers operating in a clustered configuration.
 In addition, site diversity with seamless traffic transfer between sites ensures that safety-critical communication between the cockpit and air traffic control is always available.

 The AGGW has built-in monitoring capabilities to track ACARS message latencies in the network and will alert the network operator at the first indication of a problem.
 Geographical and reporting utilities can be used to pinpoint problem areas whether it be a single spot beam or transition area or even single aircraft where the required standard of service is not being met.